Shameless (British TV series): Series 9 (2012)

 The ninth series of Shameless began on 9 January 2012 and concluded on 13 March 2012.
 The ninth series, originally consisting of 22 episodes, was reduced to 11 episodes, with the remaining 11 being turned into the tenth series.
 Like 2011, the first two episodes aired on two consecutive nights.

 The ninth series primarily featured the arrivals of Gloria Meak, played by Angeline Ball, and her brother, Dominic Meak, with former EastEnders actor Stephen Lord taking on this role.
 Gloria embarked on an affair with Jamie after having a catfight with Karen.
 Also in Series 9, Mimi's glamorous Scottish niece, Ruby Hepburn, portrayed by Kari Corbett, arrived.
-Ciarán Griffiths left his role as Micky Maguire during this series, with the character leaving after helping a woman give birth and agreeing to raise the baby when the woman dies.
+Ciarán Griffiths left his role as Mickey Maguire during this series, with the character leaving after helping a woman give birth and agreeing to raise the baby when the woman dies.
 Also departing this series was Carl, who made numerous guest appearances before leaving.
-Prominent storylines for this series include Micky being the victim of a homophobic attack, and Frank, Jamie, Shane, Ruby and Aidan being trapped underground when a plan to rob lottery tickets goes dramatically wrong.
+Prominent storylines for this series include Mickey being the victim of a homophobic attack, and Frank, Jamie, Shane, Ruby and Aidan being trapped underground when a plan to rob lottery tickets goes dramatically wrong.

 Series 10 (2012)

 Series 10, originally planned to be the second half of the ninth series, was reduced from 11 episodes to 10.
 It aired between 13 September and 1 November 2012.
 As with the last two series, the first two episodes aired on two consecutive nights.

 The final episode of the tenth series saw three prominent characters depart: Emmanuel Ighodaro left his role as Jackson Powell when he and Avril's mounting debts and fractured marriage become too much, Kari Corbett's character Ruby Hepburn was killed off when she took Mimi hostage which resulted in her falling out of a window to her death, and Valerie Lilley made her exit as Patty Croker, when she was told that she was dying and wanted Frank to take her to the beach to see Ireland one last time, however Frank left her to go to the pub, allowing the tide to take her away.
 Jamie continued his affair with Gloria in Series 10, however this stopped following a pregnancy scare, and eventually Karen discovers his deceit.
-Shane accidentally killed a man after running him over in a hit-and-run, and battled his conscience as he began helping the man's family through their grief.
+Shane accidentally killed a man after running him over in a hit-and-run and battled his conscience as he began helping the man's family through their grief.